mathesh-me/docker-articles/docker-buildx-bake/docker-buildx-bake.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

-In the above Dockerfile, we can see there are many build configurations that need to be set when building the images(We need to set the `NODE_ENV` and `NGINX_CONFIG` build arguments when running `docker build` Command).
+In the above Dockerfile, we can see there are many build configurations that need to be set when building the images (we need to set the `NODE_ENV` and `NGINX_CONFIG` build arguments when running the `docker build` command).

 #### Dockerfile Structure: